-Completion: To pass this module, both module component examinations have to be passed with at least 45%.
+Completion: To pass this module, the examination of each module component has to be passed with at least 45%.
 Two separate assessments are justified by the size of the module and the fact that the justification of solutions to problems and arguments (ILO 6) and discussion (ILO 7) should at least have verbal elements.
 The weights of the assessments are commensurate with the sizes of the respective module components.